mileweb/docs-content-cdn/docs/portal/content-management.md

 ## Viewing Purge Details

 1. In the left pane, click **Content Management**.
 2. Click the ID associated with the purge operation.
-A Purge Details form similar to the following example provides details about the selected purge operation.
+A Purge Details form provides details about the selected purge operation.

-   <<figure here, see Flare??>>

 ## Purge History